 - Medical Expenses – with the NHS at full stretch, you may have had to pay for some treatment such as private physio sessions and so on.
 It may be possible to claim these expenses back as part of your compensation claim.

+If you’d like to know more about what kind of injuries can result in slips and trips injury claims, this section will be of use to you.
 Some injuries resulting from a slip, trip or fall can be minor and short-term, such as cuts and bruises.
 They will heal, and you will go on to live your life as you normally would.

 Other injuries take longer to heal, such as a broken wrist or hand, or whiplash as a result of a fall at work and so on.

-There can be serious and fatal injuries too, especially after falling from a height.
+There can be serious and fatal injuries, too, especially after falling from a height.
 The HSE statistics still show that of the fatalities in the workplace, most correspond to a fall from a height, which has resulted from a slip or trip.

 No win, no fee should mean what it says: if you don’t win your claim, you are not liable to pay a personal injury solicitor.
 But check the small print as not all solicitors have the same terms and conditions.